The pivot in many plotlines is the Reveal. A character is revealed as another character's mother

 - "It's us!", if you hadn't guessed it an episode earlier.

-- Technically, Jack's immortality although it was revealed in episode 1 of Torchwood.
+- Technically, Jack's immortality, though it was revealed in episode 1 of Torchwood.

-- Used in Bones when Dr. Brennan finds out that her parents were actually notorious bank robbers.
+- When Dr. Brennan finds out that her parents were actually notorious bank robbers.

-- Also used when the team discovers that Zack is Gormogon's apprentice.
+- Used when the team discovers that Zack is Gormogon's apprentice.

 - In the Season 3 ER episode "Night Shift," a patient who is badly mangled after jumping (or falling) onto the tracks in front of an elevated train is rolled into a trauma room.
 Dr. Benton tells a nurse to page Benton's favorite medical student Dennis Gant, and everyone is horrified when the patient's beeper goes off—it's Gant on the table!

-- Dollhouse: Daniel Perrin is a Doll and Cindy Perrin is his handler.
+- Daniel Perrin is a Doll and Cindy Perrin is his handler.